Up to 35% off Raised Beds

 Mock Orange is frost-resistant and tolerates temperatures down to -25°C.

-If you’re looking for white flowering shrubs that attract spring pollinators, go with Mock Orange.
+If you’re looking for white flowering shrubs that attract spring pollinators, go with mock orange.
 Named for its similar appearance to orange blossoms, it also puts off a strong orange fragrance.
 Throughout springtime, you can enjoy arching branches covered in beautiful clusters of 4-petal flowers and veiny elliptical leaves.

 By summer, the flowers are gone.
-However, Mock Orange is a fast-growing, dense shrub that is great for a privacy hedge.
+However, mock orange is a fast-growing, dense shrub that is great for a privacy hedge.
 It’s easy to grow.
 Just give it nutrient-rich soil and water sparingly.
 Fertilize at the beginning of the growing season and prune after the last blooms die off.

 New Jersey Tea